milinp/webscraping/README.md

 <p>runserver by default runs on port 8000, so you can specify the IP and port by giving it another argument.
 For example:</p>

 <p><code>./manage.py runserver 1337</code></p>
-<p>runs application on port 127.0.0.1:1337:</p>
+<p>runs application on port 127.0.0.1:1337</p>

 <p><code>./manage.py runserver 0.0.0.0:8888</code></p>
-<p>runs application on all IPs your machine can support instead of only the loopback interface:</p>
+<p>runs application on all IPs your machine can support instead of only the loopback interface</p>

-<p>For more information on managepy / django-admin.py the django website provides excellent documentation. https://docs.djangoproject.com/en/1.5/ref/django-admin/</p>
+<p>For more information on manage.py / django-admin.py the django website provides excellent documentation. https://docs.djangoproject.com/en/1.5/ref/django-admin/</p>
 <p>Once your development server is running, access the IP through the browser.</p>

 <h2>Admin Interface</h2>